 |Proof of nationality (Applicable only to foreign nationals)||Although all subscribers can be foreigners but at least 1 director should be resident (section 149(3))|

 |Disclosure of Directorship /promotership in other companies||Refer definition of promoter (Sec.
 2(69))|

 |Specimen signature with photo duly verified by notary/Banker in INC-10|

-|Affidavit in form INC-9|
+|B.||Section 7(1)(c) + Rule 15||Affidavit in form INC-9|

 • Board Resolution for subscribing shares, making investment & Authorizing a person to subscribe & Sign MOA

 • For person authorized, documents required in point A to C shall also be required.

 • In case of a foreign Body Corporate, copy of registration & proof of registered address is also required.

 • Authorized person cant become subscriber to MOA & AOA in individual capacity at the same time

 (Proviso to rule13(4))

 |Following information is also required from subscriber: –

 • Educational Qualification

 • Duration of stay at present address, if less than 1 year then previous address

 • Email ID & phone no.

 |Address, e-mail id & phone no. should be of subscriber only and not professional.|

 Affidavit in form INC-9

 • Interest in other firms & entities (reg.
 No, name, amt. & percentage of investment, Designation)

-|D.||Form DIR-2||Following information is also required from subscriber: -· Email ID & mobile no.
+|D.||Form DIR-2||Following information is also required from subscriber: –

 • PAN no.

 • No. companies in which acting as director including name of Companies in which acting as MD/WTD/CEO/CFO/CS/ manager

 • Particulars of membership & CP no., in case member of professional institute

 The address of registered office may be intimated by the Promoters at the time of Incorporation or as per section 12 within maximum 15 days of Incorporation.
 In case address of registered office is not decided then address for correspondence needs to be given.
 The documents/information required in case the address of registered office is to be intimated at the time of Incorporation are: –

 |A.||Complete address of Police station in whose jurisdiction the registered office is situated|